Glossary term

 Common confusions

-- Treating the QR code or other data carrier as the battery passport.
-The data carrier can provide access to the passport, but it is not the passport itself.
+• Treating the QR code or data carrier as the battery passport.
+The carrier is only the access layer; the passport is the regulated battery-specific record behind it.

-- Treating the unique battery identifier as the whole passport.
-The identifier anchors the record to the battery, but the passport also contains or provides controlled access to required information.
+• Treating the unique battery identifier as the passport.
+The identifier anchors identity, but it is not the full record or evidence set.

 Related Minespider reading